le-s/js_notes/linux.md

 ```shell
 locate {filename} | less
 ```
+- apropos {"description of command" in quotations} => returns possible commands that describe the description provided
+  - ex. apropos "list"
 ### Run a program
 - $PATH
   - contains the list of folders that the system uses or checks when you type in a command